 - Concrete is resistant to wind and water.
-Therefore, it is a very useful in storm shelters.
+Therefore, it is very useful in storm shelters.

 Disadvantages of Concrete

-- Compared to other binding materials, the tensile strength of concreter is relatively low.
+- Compared to other binding materials, the tensile strength of concrete is relatively low.

 - Concrete is less ductile.

-- The weight of compared is high compared to its strength.
+- The weight of concrete is high compared to its strength.

-- Concrete may contains soluble salts.
+- Concrete may contain soluble salts.
 Soluble salts cause efflorescence.